Key Takeaways

 Physical stores are evolving into experiential touchpoints, service centers, and localized fulfillment hubs.
 To make this work, store associate enablement is critical.
 Armed with mobile devices, staff should have instant access to unified customer profiles, loyalty data, and complete order history.

-Additionally, optimizing mobile checkout and reducing conversion friction on the shop floor—such as allowing associates to process payments anywhere in the store—eliminates queue abandonment and elevates the customer experience.
-Understanding the Shopify POS benefits can help brands conceptualize how in-store technology empowers associates.
+Additionally, optimizing mobile checkout and reducing conversion friction on the shop floor — such as allowing associates to process payments anywhere in the store — eliminates queue abandonment and elevates the customer experience.

 Best Channels to Include in an Omnichannel Strategy